fupa/java14-cross-platform/README.md

 # java14-cross-platform
-Image used for creating platform dependent artifacts
+Image used for creating platform dependent java artifacts.